d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_CI-simulation.md

                     number_repetitions = 1000, # Number of bootstrap samples to use
                     confidence_level = 0.95) # Confidence level as a decimal
 ```

-6. Sketch the bootstrap distribution created below.
+4. Sketch the bootstrap distribution created below.

 \vspace{1.8in}

-7. What is the value at the center of this bootstrap distribution?
+5. What is the value at the center of this bootstrap distribution?
 Why does this make sense?
 \vspace{.8in}

-8. Explain why the two vertical lines are at the 2.5th percentile and the 97.5th percentile.
+6. Explain why the two vertical lines are at the 2.5th percentile and the 97.5th percentile.

 \vspace{.7in}

-9. Report the 95\% bootstrapped confidence interval for $\pi$.
+7. Report the 95\% bootstrapped confidence interval for $\pi$.
 Use interval notation: (lower value, upper value).

 \vspace{0.2in}

-10. Interpret the 95\% confidence interval in context.
+8. Interpret the 95\% confidence interval in context.

 \vspace{.7in}

 #### Communicate the results and answer the research question {-}

-11. Is the value 0.5 (the null value) in the 95\% confidence interval?
+9. Is the value 0.5 (the null value) in the 95\% confidence interval?

 \vspace{.2in}

 |    Explain how this indicates that the p-value provides strong evidence against the null.

-\newpage
+\vspace{0.3in}

 #### Effect of confidence level {-}

-12. Suppose instead of finding a 95\% confidence interval, we found a 90\% confidence interval.
+10. Suppose instead of finding a 95\% confidence interval, we found a 90\% confidence interval.
 Would you expect the 90\% confidence interval to be narrower or wider?
 Explain your answer.

 \vspace{0.4in}

+\newpage

-13. The following `R` code produced the bootstrap distribution with 1000 simulations that follows.
+11. The following R code produced the bootstrap distribution with 1000 simulations that follows.
 Circle the value that changed in the code.

 ```r